ljinstat/coreference_resolution/README.md

 # Coreference Resolution

-## Data preparation for CoNLL 2012 transformation
+## Data preparation and transformation for CoNLL 2012

 ### First choice
 The first choice to transform OntoNote data into CoNLL 2012 format is directly use a bash script in AllenNLP package: allennlp/scripts/compile_coref_data.sh.